Fedihosting-Foundation-Forks/fep/fep/0f2a/fep-0f2a.md

 If a user account is being deactivated but the source server wants to enable a future migration to be authenticated cryptographically, it MAY add to the Actor object a public key authenticated to the account (if not already present), as per to [FEP-521a].

 An Actor object set to `Tombstone` SHOULD also set a top-level [`as:deleted`](https://www.w3.org/TR/activitystreams-vocabulary/#dfn-deleted) property containing a current XSD `dateTime` as a courtesy to consumers.

+#### Novel Actor Types and their URIs

+Many other current and future process and Activities could also be using the same semantics, including new "styles" or "profiles" of the many possible Actor objects allowed by the [ActivityPub] specification.
+These include Actors that *do not change `id` after migrating*, whether they conform to the [Nomadic][FEP-ef61] Actor extension, or to the [separately-hosted][FEP-7952] Actor extension.
+If an account is moving to one of these configurations, the `movedTo` or `copiedTo` value will be the `id` and location of an `ap://` URL, or to a URL controlled by the Actor object's data subject, respectively.

 ### Announcing a Migration or Deactivation Event